Vertical Addition

 2. Don't forget to mark + on the left side and draw a line separating the exercise from the results row.

-3. Start adding the ones digit of the first number with the ones digit of the second number and so on.
+3. Start adding the ones digit of the first number with the ones digit of the second number and so on, working from right to left.

-If yes, write only its ones digit in the results row and write the tens digit above the next column to remember to add it.
+If yes, write only its ones digit in the results row and write the 11 (the tens digit) above the next column to remember to add it.

-5. Only when there are no more digits to add, we can write the two-digit number we obtained (if we obtained one) as is in the results row.
+5. Only when there are no more digits to add, we can write the two-digit number we obtained (if it's a two-digit result) as is in the results row.

 Did you know?